Rep. Jim Hagedorn has surgery for kidney cancer

 U.S. Rep. Jim Hagedorn had his kidney and cancerous tissue surrounding it removed Monday at Mayo Clinic.

-The surgeon who conducted the procedure said it was successful and Hagedorn is resting comfortably, according to Jennifer Carnahan, who is Hagedorn's wife and chairwoman of the Minnesota Republican Party.
+The surgeon who conducted the procedure said it was successful and that Hagedorn is resting comfortably, according to Jennifer Carnahan, Hagedorn's wife and chairwoman of the Minnesota Republican Party.

 In a statement written before the surgery, Hagedorn said the elective procedure was good news.
-He was diagnosed with stage four kidney cancer in February 2019, and has been getting immunotherapy at Mayo Clinic since then.
+He was diagnosed with stage 4 kidney cancer in February 2019 and has been getting immunotherapy at Mayo Clinic since then.

-The surgery does not mean he is cured, Hagedorn said, but he said to make it to the point he is at and life a full life along the way is a "mini-miracle."
+The surgery does not mean he's cured, he said, but to be able to live a full life since diagnosis is a "mini-miracle."

 Hagedorn urged others with serious illnesses to keep fighting and said people should get annual cancer screenings.